Local Health Care Operations VP to lead 2026 Heart Walk and citywide push for CPR readiness

 Dr. Richard L. Snyder of Independence Blue Cross is a champion for training a Nation of Lifesavers through CPR and AED awareness

 June 1-7 each year is National CPR Awareness Week, spotlighting how lives can be saved if more Americans know CPR.
-Dr. Richard L. Snyder, Executive Vice President of Facilitated Health … Read more
+Dr. Richard L. Snyder, Executive Vice President of Facilitated Health Networks for Independence Blue Cross, has been a long-time champion and advocate of CPR & AED awareness, leading a citywide initiative, CPR Ready Coalition, in … Read more

 Dr. Richard Snyder of Independence Blue Cross Receives Regional Award from American Heart Association